acro5piano/signed-graphql/README.md

 # Why

-GraphQL is a great tool, but the query is open to public by default.
-Of course, we should set GraphQL server secure by server-side logic.
-However, we may not confortable if someone find a security hole and query it.
+GraphQL is a great tool, but the schema is open to public by default.
+Of course, we should set our GraphQL server secure by server-side logic.
+However, it is possible to create a security hole on GraphQL server and results in unexpected issues.

-With signed-graphql, we can verify that our queries is made by specific people, and accept only signed queries.
+With signed-graphql, we can verify queries are signed using shared JWT secret on runtime.

 # Install